zotanna/python-p4-web-servers-and-wsgi/README.md

 This was a brief introduction to web servers and WSGI.
-We won't typically build servers and applications in a single file, nor will we move requests and responses around without accessing any of their attributes.
-We will explore web servers with Flask and Werkzeug in much greater depth throughout Phase 4.
+We won't typically build servers and applications in a single file, nor will we move requests and responses around without manipulating any of their attributes.

+Most of the work performed by a WSGI will be invisible in modern web application frameworks, but it is important to know that this is going on behind the scenes.
+Without WSGIs, servers and Python applications would have a very difficult time communicating with one another.
+People might not be using Python for web development _at all_ without its popular WSGIs.

+We will explore more practical implementations of web servers with Flask and Werkzeug (and in greater depth) throughout Phase 4.

 ***